Bogdanp/fargate_scraper/README.md

 ## Usage

 Give the script the name of the ECS cluster you want to scrape and the location of where it should output the results.
+It will automatically pick up credentials from its environment.
+See [boto3] for details.

 ```
 fargate-scraper --cluster-name my-cluster output.json